 For over 40 years, the Distinguished Teacher Award (DTA) has recognized exceptional teaching and dedication to the Institute’s mission and students.
 The DTA Committee reviews nominations made by the student body and recommends candidate(s) to the Senate, which confers the award jointly with the administration and Board of Trustees.
-The recipient addresses the student body at Honors Convocation, presents the mace at graduation ceremonies, and speaks at commencement.
+The recipient addresses the student body at Commencement and presents the mace at graduation ceremonies.

 The Distinguished Teacher Award Committee consists of 7–11 voting members: the chair of the committee, who is elected by the Senate from among constituents; at least four Senate constituents each drawn from different schools, as well as the Library and, jointly, those departments not associated with a school; and one undergraduate and one graduate student selected by student government.
 Committee members need not be senators to be elected.